-constructive criticism is one thing. but when someone tells me i shouldn’t do something with my music, with an attitude that implies they know better than i do what’s best for the noises i make, i’m going to go out of my way to do what they don’t want me to do just to fuck with them. so that’s how an uptempo song with some pretty juicy hooks will find itself drifting into intentionally off-key fake opera territory for a little bit.
+constructive criticism is one thing. but when someone tells me i shouldn’t do something with my music, with an attitude that implies they know better than i do what’s best for the noises i make, i’m going to go out of my way to do what they don’t want me to do just to fuck with them. that’s how an uptempo song with some pretty juicy hooks will find itself drifting into intentionally off-key fake opera territory for a little bit.

 but back to those other songs that were written at the last minute.

 jesus don’t know my name and the cost of allowing yourself to remain living were both written at about 6:00 in the morning, back-to-back on two successive days when my sleep was a mess. they’re about as different from each another as two songs written on the same cheap classical guitar on subsequent days can be.

-jesus don’t know my name is sort of borderline gospel blues, if you can believe that. it’s even played pretty straight. it was probably inspired by the odetta record travis let me borrow around that time. i started out singing it in a somewhat garbled voice, not unlike the way a few of the bluesy tunes on CHICKEN ANGEL WOMAN got sung, but in the end it felt best sung more or less in my normal voice. it was fun acting as my own little backup gospel choir, too.
+jesus don’t know my name is sort of borderline gospel blues, if you can believe that. it’s even played pretty straight. it was probably inspired by the odetta record travis let me borrow around that time. i started out singing in a somewhat garbled voice, not unlike the way a few of the bluesy tunes on CHICKEN ANGEL WOMAN got sung, but in the end the words felt best sung more or less in my normal voice. it was fun acting as my own little backup gospel choir, too.

-the cost of allowing yourself to remain living, meanwhile, is something a little different. musically it’s pretty simple, but the production is off-kilter, with muffled heartbeat drums, slightly out-of-tune piano, and electric guitar plugged into an old tube amp that sounded like it was dying that day.
+the cost of allowing yourself to remain living, meanwhile, lives on another planet. musically it’s pretty simple, but the production is off-kilter, with muffled heartbeat drums, slightly out-of-tune piano, and electric guitar plugged into an old tube amp that sounded like it was dying that day.